beaudoiin/number_guesser/improvements.md

 * All text displayed whould have a single white space on a new line to pad from the top
 * Consider always printing one blank line above the header when header is printed for padding.

+  ## Game Play
+* Keep track of wins and looses in multiplayer so users can see how got the best.
+* Increase to a higher level such as numbers up to 1000
+* Improve hint modes to provide more intersting moments
+* consider removing liar mode based on user feedback
+* single Player give the user points, and allow them to unlock a special souind byte based on their points (may be a dumb idea)

   ## Logic
 * Files need to be cleaned up on terminate if using base64 temp folder, as base 64 is persistant
 * Review exceptions and null value possabilities